-The group is not chartered or incorporated.
-Our participants do not pay dues; we consist entirely of volunteers working together in a collegial spirit.
+Our volunteer participants do not pay dues; we consist entirely of volunteers working together in a collegial spirit.

 In general, our participants are delegates drawn from important stakeholders in the community.
 From time to time we reach out to and accept additional stakeholders and delegates as we see the need and better understand how they would contribute to our mission.

 At this point there are no standing public meetings.
 Most of our work is conducted by email and over the phone, using whatever method is the most time-effective.
 This approach is based on the need to save each other’s time since our volunteers have other jobs and commitments.
 Face to face meetings are not prohibited, however; our volunteers have the discretion to meet when they feel that is the best approach.